Photo by F. Muhammad from Pixabay

 - Take off the break linkage by unhooking it from its cam.
 Take the bolts off the cover.

-- Before replacing the parts, make sure to clean any dirt and build up from the brake cam and it's cover.
-This prevents contamination with these substances on the reinstalled parts.
+- Before replacing the parts, make sure to clean any dirt and buildup from the brake cam and its cover.
+This will prevent contamination with these substances on the reinstalled parts.

 - To prevent excessive wear & tear on the brake shoes from the brake drum, make sure that no rust or debris is on the brake drum.
 If so, sand drum until smooth and clean.